 Some Regional Centers encourage the perception that, because Regional Centers are Government designated, the investments have the Government’s stamp of approval.
 They do not.

 Please be aware that all Regional Centers are Government designated for purposes of "immigration", not for the investment.
 You should assess the investment on its own merits and seek professional investment advice.
 Any claims that an investment is "pre-approved" is simply not the case.
-Pre-approval of EB-5 investments has been included in the Bill currently going through Congress.
-(June 2013.
-We let everyone on our mailing list know about changes to the legislation in our EB-5 updates.)

 Which type of Regional Center investment?